Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 Does ElevenLabs have avatars?

 ElevenLabs focuses on voice AI and does not provide avatar rendering natively.
-To add an ElevenLabs avatar, use a third-party SDK like Mascot Bot, which provides real-time lip-synced 2D characters that integrate directly with the ElevenLabs WebSocket API.
+To add an ElevenLabs avatar, use a third-party SDK like Mascotbot, which provides real-time lip-synced 2D characters.
+It runs alongside the official @elevenlabs/client — you keep your ElevenLabs setup exactly as-is, and the SDK lip-syncs whatever the agent says.

 How does lip sync work without native viseme data?